 The format is simple - on the left-hand side are keywords, which must not be changed.
 On the right side of the equals sign, the English text should be replaced by the language translation.

 There might be some display problems when translated text has a very different length from the English original - particularly where screen space is limited such as on buttons.
 The program already makes some allowance for this and will be kept under review.
 A certain degree of trial-and-error will probably be needed!

 Languages using non-European character-sets may not display correctly.
 The Plant Base program is Unicode compliant, but display is subject to the PC fonts used.
-All European languages should work and others might - our UK specification test systems accept West and East European, Scandinavian, Greek and Cyrillic characters and more.
+All European languages should work and others might - our UK specification test systems allow West and East European, Scandinavian, Greek and Cyrillic characters and more.